Reformedkoala/snake/README.md

 #TODO
 Add Score
-Refactor functions in Apple and Snake to be in functions instead of the struct Add fullscreen
+Add fullscreen
 Add input for screen resolution
 Better manage the fps as it feels extremely fast currrently